radicle-dev/radicle-upstream/DEVELOPMENT.md

 Then run tests as usual: `cargo test`.

-💡 *You'll have to run the previous commands every time there are any updates to the test fixture repository.*
+💡 *You'll have to run the submodule commands every time there are any updates to the test fixture repository.*